monsoonmaelstrom/book2/book2.md

 He nods.
 Of course he remembers.
 I’m just stalling.

-“When you woke up, you asked if everything was okay, and I said we could talk about it later, only there was never a good time for later.”
+“When you woke up, you asked if everything was okay, and I said we could talk about it later, but there was never a good time for later.”
 I sigh.
 “And I didn’t want to talk about it.
 Mostly the second part.
 Only now I think we should.

 “I wasn’t sure,” I admit.
 “I wasn’t sure she wasn’t going to kill you.
 Killing you wasn’t the logical choice.
 There was nothing to be gained by it, but she doesn’t always make the logical choice.
 I told you I was sure because I *wanted* to be sure but probably also because I wanted to get off that ship and I wanted you to come with me.
 I’ve always known I was willing to gamble with my own life, but it’s mine to do with what I want, so I’ve never had an issue with that.
 But I am, evidently, also willing to gamble with your life on a maybe, and I don’t particularly like that about myself.
 I feel like you should know that before you make a decision.”